Surrey Heath: History

 The new district was named "Surrey Heath" in recognition of the extensive areas of heathland it contains, including Chobham Common and Lightwater Country Park, which form part of the wider Thames Basin Heaths.
 The new district was granted borough status from its creation, allowing the chair of the council to take the title of mayor.

 In April 2025, Surrey Heath became home to the oldest living person, Ethel Caterham, a Supercentenarian aged old, after previous oldest living person Inah Canabarro Lucas died at the age of 116.
 Caterham has lived in a Lightwater care home since 2020, and in celebration for her 116th birthday was visited on 18 September 2025 by Charles III.
 Caterham is the last known surviving individual born in the 1900s decade.

+As part of upcoming structural changes to local government in England, the district will be abolished in April 2027 and the area will become part of the new unitary authority of West Surrey.